People interact with YouTube as a search engine, too; check our YouTube SEO Checklist. So you can make your content go viral.

 This gives you an idea about talking points/subtopics you need to touch upon in the video.
 And, also, what to include in your video description (we’ll come to it in the next section).

-Alternatively, you can use YouTube Keyword Research tools like Semrush.
-Try all its YouTube optimization features for 30 days free!
+Bonus: You can use YouTube Keyword Research tools like Semrush.
+Try all its YouTube optimization features for 7 days free Semrush trial!

 2. Video script